-The André Hoffmann Fellowships develop a crucial link between research in top higher education institutions and the Center for the Fourth Industrial Revolution’s governance policy pilots to benefit public-private collaboration on questions surrounding emerging technologies.
+The Fellowship Programme develops a crucial link between primary research undertaken in higher education institutions and the Forum’s public-private collaborations on emerging technologies.
 This two-year fellowship programme is designed to draw on and enhance the academic and professional skills of an early career researcher by creating a unique opportunity to work across a broad range of disciplines to forge enduring solutions to the greatest challenges.
+Hoffmann Fellows are embedded within the Forum’s key “platform” initiatives, working in close collaboration with platform teams while benefiting from the Forum’s Centre for the Fourth Industrial Revolution Global Network.

-Hoffmann Fellows are in residence at the Center for the Fourth Industrial Revolution for the first year of their fellowship, and return to their home university for the second year.
-The Hoffmann Fellowship and its model of residency at two different institutions over two years will facilitate the development of strong links between the Center for the Fourth Industrial Revolution and the centre of excellence and/or researcher at the university.
-University leadership commits to enabling the academic supervisor and the Hoffmann Fellow to leverage the resources of the university in support of the Center for the Fourth Industrial Revolution project to which the Hoffmann Fellow is matched.
+Fellows will be working in a partnership between the Forum, Centres for the Fourth Industrial Revolution and the academic institution.
+The Hoffmann Fellowship and its model of residency at two different institutions over two years will facilitate the development of strong links between the Forum linked initiatives and the centre of excellence and/or researcher at the university.
+University leadership commits to enabling the academic supervisor and the Hoffmann Fellow to leverage the resources of the university in support of the Forum’s expertise and network related to the Fourth Industrial Revolution.

 3. Ocean innovations for sustainable fisheries – Better management of fisheries and combating illegal fishing can be accomplished through technology solutions, such as access to and integration of diverse data sources for monitoring the status and use of fish, as well as other ocean resources.

 Fellowships under exploration will touch on issues including accelerating 4IR technology for green urbanization in China; Shaping Ocean data platforms; scaling food system innovation in India through to how 4IR technology can help fast-track the Sustainable Development Goals.